Recharge your cells from within and enjoy 20% OFF NAD+ for a limited time only - shop now

 Images for illustrative purposes only

-Metformin is a prescription-only oral medication for type 2 diabetes.
-It helps control blood sugar levels, supporting better diabetes management.
-Proper control of diabetes will help lower the risk of a heart attack or a stroke (Nabolsi, 2020; Mannucci et al, 2013).
+Metformin is a highly effective, prescription-only oral medication used primarily to treat type 2 diabetes.
+This medication actively helps to control blood sugar levels, supporting better long-term diabetes management.
+Proper control of blood glucose is vital, as it drastically lowers the risk of severe complications such as kidney damage, heart attacks, or strokes (Nabolsi, 2020).

 In Stock